 I don’t feel like I’m treated equal to men when I’m given no room for mistakes, no leeway for confusion, no space for undefinable emotions, ideas and actions.
 I struggle with many roles, even the ones that fit me well such as the CareerWoman or the EarthMother.
 I struggle when they conflict.
 I struggle when they all come together.
 But most of all, I struggle with the fact that they exist, these neat little boxes into which I’m supposed to package my personality, my dreams, my emotions, my identity and indeed, my life.
 When did life ever let itself be organized so neatly?

-Posted on November 8, 2011, in Being Woman, Featured, I'm An Indian Woman, Times, they are a-changing and tagged Bad girl, Career woman, Earth Mother, Female stereotype, Feminist movement, Good girl, Good Indian Girl, Independent woman, Womanpower.
+Posted on November 8, 2011, in Being Woman, Featured, I'm An Indian Woman, Relationships, Times, they are a-changing and tagged Bad girl, Career woman, Earth Mother, Female stereotype, Feminist movement, Good girl, Good Indian Girl, Independent woman, Womanpower.
 Bookmark the permalink.
 6 Comments.